lh3/lh3.github.com/_posts/2022-09-28-additional-recommendations-for-creating-command-line-interfaces.md

 This is a minor point.
 The unix/GNU getopt convention allows both short options and long options with multiple variations (see [this article][unix-cli] for details).
-Most unix tools, except gcc, follow this convention and the standard libraries in many languages also support it.
+Most unix tools, except gcc, follow this convention.
+The standard libraries in many languages also support it.
 A tool adopting different behaviors will increase the chance of misuses.
 Some may argue the unix convention is confusing but breaking the convention is worse.